 3.84.4.1.3.3 Expected Actions – Disseminate and Report Alert Status Option

-Under the Disseminate and Report Alert Status Option, if the Mobile Report Alert Request contains a value of “pcd-alert” in CommunicationRequest.category.code, then the Alert Aggregator grouped with the ACM Alert Manager shall disseminate the alert to designated recipients using the Disseminate Alert [PCD-06] transaction.
+Under the Disseminate and Report Alert Status Option, if the Mobile Report Alert Request contains a value of “pcd-alert” in CommunicationRequest.category.code, then the Alert Aggregator grouped with the ACM Alert Manager shall disseminate the alert to recipients identified in CommunicationRequest.recipient using the Disseminate Alert [PCD-06] transaction.
 The grouped actor shall record dissemination status updates related to the dissemination of the alert according to the translation tables in Section 3.84.5.2.
-Additional constraints on the CommunicationRequest.category and CommunicationRequest.reasonCode data fields are defined in Table 3.84.5.1-1 and Table 3.84.5.1-3 respectively.
+Additional constraints on the CommunicationRequest.category and CommunicationRequest.reasonCode data fields are defined in Table 3.84.5.1-1 and Table 3.84.5.1-2 respectively.

 For each valid Report Dissemination Alert Status [PCD-07] request the Alert Aggregator receives, it shall create a Communication Resource as described in Section 3.84.4.1.3.1 and update the CommunicationRequest.status field according to the translation tables in Section 3.84.5.2.